-For more than a decade there has been much concern about the drastic decline in Karakul sheep and the shepherds who raise them in the US.
-To start to address this situation, within this website, we are offering three services.
+For almost 20 years there has been much concern about the decline in Karakul sheep and the shepherds who raise them in the US.
+To start to address this situation, within this website, we are offering:

 Tools to Communicate

-- We will maintain an online, free list of Karakul Breeders, just by giving us a little information about your sheep on the Farm and Flock/Census form or online at Karakul Census.
+- We offer a free list of Karakul Breeders, just by giving us a little information about your sheep on the Farm & Flock Finder form or online at Flock Finder.

 - Classified advertising under For Sale is available for a small fee.
 See the Advertise tab to write your ad.

 - Our Sheep Wanted page is one of our most popular.
 New breeders or those wanting to expand their flock frequently post here.
 Check often for possible sales.

 - Breed information, current Articles, and Historical News are accessible, updated frequently, and edited by long-time dedicated Karakul breeders.
 You are welcome to submit News and article drafts to email@example.com